lyubogeorgiev/JavaOOP/InterfacesAndAbstraction/README.md

 Interface Person with 2 methods declared.
 Class Citizen implements Person and has 2 fields, parameterized constructor and the 2 declared methods overridden from the Interface.

+Exercise 02 - Multiple Implementations
+-

+Example of implementing multiple Interfaces to 1 Class.